arkency/posts/posts/2014-10-30-frontend-performance-tips-for-web-developers.md

 # Rationale

-When I was preparing to this article I was thinking about something unique, what is not *mostly obvious*, especially for Rails developers.
+When I was preparing to this article I was thinking about something unique, what is not *mostly obvious*, especially for backend developers.
 We all know the server side quite well, but sometimes we don't have an opportunity to take care of client side - maybe because we have frontend developers in our team, maybe because we just don't want or like to do frontend at all, maybe because we only maintain server stuff and don't have any use cases on client side or for any other reason when we actually have some fear for touching a code that we are not experts in.
 A lot of us know how to configure workers, set proper HTTP headers, gzip and cache content and distribute it by CDN, but very few know about improving load processes for client side content, especially styles and scripts.

 # So what is this about?